 In order to ensure and maintain a safe and orderly learning environment for all, the only doors accessible to the public will be the Security Entrance.
 At no time will a student open an outside door for visitors or other students.
-All guests must sign in at the Security Desk, located next to the gold cafeteria on the stadium side of the building, be issued a visitor pass after providing appropriate identification, and then report directly to the destination.
+All guests for grades 9 - 12 must sign in at the security desk, located next to the gold cafeteria on the stadium side of the building and all guests for grade 8 must sign in at the Security Desk located inside door 13.
+All guests will be issued a visitor pass after providing appropriate identification, and then report directly to the destination.
 Persons not adhering to the aforementioned procedure will be considered trespassers and administration will be notified.
 The police will be notified as well.